 For Solo Loop, Sport Band, and Nike Sport Band.
 The following are the steps on how you can clean your solo loop, sport band, and Nike sport band:

 - First, clean the band with a non-abrasive, lint-free cloth.
 If you think it's necessary, lightly dampen the cloth with fresh water.
 You can also use mild, hypoallergenic hand soap to clean these bands.

 - After that, dry the band with a non-abrasive, lint-free cloth.
 And then, attach it to your smartwatch.

 For silicone bands.
 The following are the steps on how you can clean your silicone band:

 - Rinse your band with water.

-- Before using any products to clean your silicone band, you should check the manufacturer's instructions.
+- Check the manufacturer's instructions before using any products to clean your silicone band.

 - You can use a soap-free cleanser on silicone bands.
-You might even be able to scrub stains with a moist, soft-bristled toothbrush.
+You can even scrub stains with a moist, soft-bristled toothbrush.
 However, as mentioned above, you should check the manufacturer's instructions first.

 For Nylon bands.
 Here's how you can clean your nylon watch bands:

 - Wash your nylon band with water.
 You can wash it in cold water.